XDF2018/SDSOC_CV_ML/readme.md

     cd ~/XDF_Labs/SDSoC/platform/aarch64-xilinx-linux
     export SYSROOT=`pwd`

-**NOTE:** For those unfamiliar with Linux syntax, the characters shown in the "export SYSROOT\..." line are the backtick character, typically found next to the number one on US keyboards, and are not the single quote character.
+**NOTE:** For those unfamiliar with Linux syntax, the characters shown in the "export SYSROOT" line are the backtick character, typically found next to the number one on US keyboards, and are not the single quote character.

-You will want to double check that the \$SYSROOT environment variable is set correctly as any errors here will result in compilation errors later.
+You will want to double check that the $SYSROOT environment variable is set correctly as any errors here will result in compilation errors later.
 Check with the "echo" command to ensure that it is correct: